Territory

 Close-up of a laptop with a sticker that says 'TERRITORY' and has a drawing of a mushroom on it, placed on a wooden surface.

-We expanded the identity around these ideas of nature, heritage, and personal marks.
 A woodland inspired colour palette grounds the brand in earthy greens and browns, with names drawn from woods, finishes, and treatments.
 A vibrant enamel red serves as a striking accent, recalling the painted details of mid century tools and packaging.
 Textures, close up imagery, and illustration reinforce the tangibility and trustworthiness of the brand.
 Even an unused logo concept, a bear marking a tree, remains part of the illustration style, celebrating the playful and romantic notion of territory.

 Typography was carefully chosen to carry this mid century outdoor feel into the written brand, with handmade inspired display fonts supported by accessible system fonts for practical use.
 The tagline “Exploratory Curations” distilled the brand promise: taking clients on a journey, balancing curiosity with expertise.